-Category Description Vulnerability Id (Not editable) The ID assigned to the vulnerability by the source that reported it (see the next field).
+· · Category Description Vulnerability Id (Not editable) The ID assigned to the vulnerability by the source that reported it (see the next field).
 Optionally, you can click the hyperlinked CVE ID to open its external third-party web page on a separate tab.
 The web page can provide referenced CVEs (those not explicitly mapped to the component version but indirectly related to it) and other useful information for researching the vulnerability.
 Source (Not editable) The advisory system that reported the vulnerability (for example, NVD or Secunia).
 Severity (Not editable) The level of security risk that this vulnerability can have on your software.
 The advisory system uses the vulnerability's CVSS score to set the severity.
 See Understanding Severity Levels for Security Vulnerabilities.
 CVSS v3.x (or v2.0) Score (Not editable) The vulnerability's CVSS score as determined by the advisory system.
 Depending on your Code Insight configuration, this score is in either CVSS 3.x or CVSS 2.0 format.
 For more information, see Understanding Severity Levels for Security Vulnerabilities.
 For a vulnerability found in the NVD, the UI also provides access to a CVSS calculator (provided by NVD).
 Using this calendar, you can tweak the factors that determined the NVD-based score to calculate another score that is more realistic for your product.
 This score can then be used internally to direct your review and remediation processes.
-For information about accessing the CVSS calculator, see the CVSS <version> Score</version> description in Security Vulnerabilities Window.
-Description (Not editable) The vulnerability description, as captured from the advisory system.
+For information about accessing the CVSS calculator, see the CVSS <version> Score description in Security Vulnerabilities Window.</version> Description (Not editable) The vulnerability description, as captured from the advisory system.
 Affected Component (Not editable) The OSS or third-party component that is impacted by this security vulnerability.

-Table 8-59 - Suppress Vulnerability Window (cont.)
+Table 8-59 • Suppress Vulnerability Window (cont.)

-Category Description Version Scope (Required) Select t suppression will ap he scope of component versions to which the vulnerability oply.
-Select Version on(s)-One or more component versions that you choose from the dropdown (which is enabled only when this option is selected). dropdown will show only those versions for which the vulnerability is ppressed. s option is initially selected, and the Select Version field shows the rsion for the current inventory item.
-All Current Ver currently unsu rsions-All component versions for which the vulnerability is ppressed.
-Select Version(s) (Enabled and required when Version Scope is Specific Version(s) ) From the dropdown (listing all unsuppressed versions currently affected by the vulnerability), select each version for which you want the vulnerability to be suppressed.
-By default, the component version for the current inventory item is initially specified.
-If necessary, you c icon to the right of an remove any of your version selections by clicking the small $ imes$ the version.
-Select Reason (Required) Select t version: he reason for suppressing the vulnerability for this component -The vulnerability was incorrectly associated with the component ence does not apply to the version. • Remediated- been addresse The risk posed by the vulnerability on the component version has ed or fixed. • Other -Anothe er reason.
+Category Description Version Scope (Required) Select the scope of component versions to which the vulnerability suppression will apply.
+Select Version n(s)-One or more component versions that you choose from the dropdown (which is enabled only when this option is selected). ropdown will show only those versions for which the vulnerability is oppressed. option is initially selected, and the Select Version field shows the sion for the current inventory item.
+All Current Ver currently unsu sions-All component versions for which the vulnerability is opressed.
+Select Version(s) (Enabled and required when Version Scope is Specific Version(s) ) From the (listing all unsuppressed versions currently affected by the vulnerability), se version for which you want the vulnerability to be suppressed.
+By default, the com ponent version for the current inventory item is initially specified.
+If necessary, you can remove any of your version selections by clicking the small icon to the right of the version.
+Select Reason (Required) Select the reason for suppressing the vulnera version: ne reason for suppressing the vulnerability for this component False-positive-The vulnerability was incorrectly associated with the compone version and hence does not apply to the version.
+Remediated-The risk posed by the vulnerability on the component version has been addressed or fixed. • Other-Anothe r reason.
 Suppression Remarks (Required) Enter all additional information pertinent to the suppression of the vulnerability for this component version.
 Actions The following buttons enact or discontinue the vulnerability suppression process.
 Suppress (Enabled when all required fields have been completed) Click to suppress the security vulnerability for the given component version.
 Then click OK in the pop-up to acknowledge that vulnerability has been suppressed.
 Close Close window without saving your input.